leo-gan/GLD.SerializerBenchmark/README.md

 Most of serializers installed with NuGet package.
 Look to the “packages.config” file to get a name of the package.
 I have included comments in the code about it.

 ## Tests ##
-Different test data kinds placed in the TestData folder.
+Different test data kinds are placed in the TestData folder.
 The results heavily depend on the kind of the test data for all serializers!
 I've tried to cover the most popular data kinds including the heavy EDI documents.
 This part is opinionated :)

-The test data created by Randomizer.
-It fills in fields of the test object with randomly generated data.
-This object used for one test cycle with all serializers, then it is regenerated for the next cycle.
+The test data created by Generate().
+This test data object used for one test cycle with all serializers, then it is regenerated for the next cycle.

-If you want to test serializers for different data with different structure, size, or primitive types, add your test class.
+If you want to test serializers for different data with some specific structure, size, or primitive types, add your test class.

+The Benchmark outputs **the simple reports for immmediate review**.
+It also outputs the **raw data into the .csv file** for the detailed alalysis.
+Plus it outputs **the exceptions and the errors** for thorough analyzing.
+It is necessary because not all serializers can serialize all kinds of data without problems.
-The time is measured for the serialization and deserialization operations and for the combined time on the same object.
-When serializer called the first time, it usually runs the longest time.
+The time is measured for the serialization and deserialization operations and for the combined time of the serialization and deserialization.
+When serializer called the first time, it usually runs the longest time because of the objects initialization.
 This longest time span is also important and it is measured.
 It is the **Max time**.
 If we need only a single serialization/deserialization operation, this is the most significant value for us.
 If we repeat serialization/deserialization many times, the most significant values for us are the **Average time** and **Min time**.

-For the **Average time** I calculated two values:
-- For the Average **100%** all measured times are used.
-- For the Average **90%** the 10% slowest results ignored.

-Some serializers serialize to strings, others – just to the byte array.
+We usually use serializers in two ways, we serialize to strings or into the byte arrays.
+Both options are tested.
 I used base64 format to convert byte arrays to strings.
 I know, it is not fair, because we can use a byte array after serialization, not a string, which is much faster.
 UTF-8 also could be the more compact format in some cases.

 ## Test Results ##
-Again, do not take test results too seriously.
+Do not take test results too seriously.
 I have some numbers, but this project is not the right place to get conclusions about serializer performance.
-You'd rather take this code and run it on your specific data in your specific workflows.
+If the serializer has some bells and whistles for getting better performance, it could show much better results.
+You'd rather add this code and run it on your specific data in your specific workloads.
+Here all serializers used in the same simplest way and they show just basic performance.

 Please, see [the last test results, winners, and some conclusions on my blog](http://geekswithblogs.net/LeonidGaneline/archive/2015/05/06/serializers-in-.net.-v.2.aspx).